CCAFS/MARLO-BI/README.md

 # MARLO-BI
 MARLO BI module is a set of Dashboards created to help users to analyze their information registered in MARLO.

+The Cubes created to analyze information are:
+Funding Sources
+OICRs
+MELIAs
+Innovations
+Policies
+Summary Indicators

+Also there are some tables created to provided information about:
+Project Status
+Deliverables
+Milestones

 # MARLO-BI Github Structure
 The structure is divided in three folders: